 When a work becomes available for use without permission from a copyright owner, it is said to be "in the public domain."
 Most works enter the public domain because their copyrights have expired.
 Ask the following questions to determine if a work is available for you to use without getting permission.

 You should assume that every work is protected by copyright unless you can establish that it is not.

 To determine whether a work is in the public domain and available for use without the author's permission, you first have to find out when it was published.
 Then, apply the following rules to see if the copyright has expired:

-The Copyright Office will check renewal information for you at an hourly rate. (call the Reference & Bibliography Section at 202-707-6850.)
+The Copyright Office will check renewal information for you at an hourly rate.
+(Call the Reference & Bibliography Section at 202-707-6850 or email email@example.com.)
 You can also hire a private copyright search firm to see if a renewal was filed.

-If you want to go the least expensive route, you may be able to conduct a renewal search yourself.
-The renewal records for works published from 1950 to the present are available online at http://lcweb.loc.gov/copyright.
-Renewal searches for earlier works can be conducted at the Copyright Office in Washington D.C. or by visiting one of the many government depository libraries throughout the country.
-Call the Copyright Office for more information.
+If you want to go the least expensive route, you can conduct a renewal search yourself.
+The renewal records for works published from 1950 to the present are available at the Copyright Office website at http://lcweb.loc.gov/copyright.
+The renewal records for works published before 1950 are available in the 660 volume Catalog of Copyright Entries, which have been digitized and made publicly available online on the Internet Archive at www.archive.org/details/copyrightrecords.

 You can't rely on the presence or absence of a copyright notice (©) to determine whether a work is protected by copyright, because a copyright notice is not required for works published after March 1, 1989.
 And even for works published before 1989, the absence of a copyright notice may not affect the validity of the copyright -- for example, if the author made diligent attempts to correct the situation.